azdabat/azdabat/README.md

 - **Baseline truth → Reinforcement → Confidence scoring**
 - **SOC-ready outputs with embedded analyst directives**

-This is not IOC spam or shallow allowlists.

 This is **attack-architecture-first detection engineering**, built for real environments.

 ---